 LINK WRAY is in the top 50 of the 100 GREATEST GUITARISTS selected by Rolling Stone magazine.

-LINK WRAY has influenced the likes of Rock Hall of Famers Jimmy Page, Neil Young, Iggy Pop, Bruce Springsteen, Bob Dylan, and Pete Townshend as well as Dan Auerbach of the Black Keys and countless thousands of other musicians the world over.
+LINK WRAY has influenced Rock Hall inductees Jimmy Page, Neil Young, Iggy Pop, Bruce Springsteen, Steven Van Zandt, Bob Dylan, Elvis Costello, Robbie Robertson, Slash and Pete Townshend as well as Jim James, Dan Auerbach and countless thousands of other musicians the world over.

-LINK WRAY's music crossed over to the hip hop community when Death Grips released the song Spread Eagle Across the Block, which heavily sampled RUMBLE.
+LINK WRAY crossed over to the hip hop community when the band Death Grips heavily sampled Rumble in their song Spread Eagle Across the Block.

-LINK WRAY’s music has been featured in such television and film as Pulp Fiction, Independence Day, Desperado, The Sopranos, Blow and countless others.
+LINK WRAY’ has had his music featured in movies and television including The Sopranos, Pulp Fiction, Independence Day, Desperado, Blow and others.

 LINK WRAY DAY has been declared by Governor’s Proclamation in the states of Maryland and North Carolina.

-LINK WRAY’s instrumental RUMBLE, having met the criteria of being "culturally, historically or aesthetically important and/or inform or reflect life in the United States" was selected in 2008 to be in the National Recording Registry, housed in the Library of Congress.
-Less than 40 rock and roll songs have received this honor.
+LINK WRAY’s instrumental Rumble is in the National Recording Registry housed in the U.S. Library of Congress.
+Rumble was recognized as being "culturally, historically or aesthetically important and/or inform or reflect life in the United States.”
+Rumble is one of just over 50 rock songs that have received this honor.

 LINK WRAY was a two time nominee for the Rock and Roll Hall of Fame.

 LINK WRAY has been the subject of featured releases during Record Store Day in 2014, 2016 and 2017.

 LINK WRAY will get the full biography treatment when THE FIRST MAN IN BLACK - The Untold Story of Link Wray hits the shelves in early 2018.